sinhabhishree/AstronautStory/README.md

 # 🚀 The Last Transmission
 An Interactive Sci-Fi Storytelling Experience
-(Add a relevant image or GIF of the website in action)

 🌌 Overview
 The Last Transmission is a visually immersive, interactive storytelling website that follows Commander Alex, an astronaut stranded near a mysterious black hole.
 As users scroll, they uncover Alex’s desperate attempts to send fragmented messages back to Earth, experience cosmic anomalies, and witness the final moments before the event horizon.